gontoracq/gontoracq/README.md

 - 👋 Hi, I’m @gontoracq
 - 👀 I’m interested in Data Science, Salesforce and Software Architecture
 - 🌱 I’m currently learning about Data Science, Cloud and Big Data
-- 💞️ I’m looking to collaborate in any project project about software development
+- 💞️ I’m looking to collaborate in any project about software development
 - 📫 How to reach me torres1991g@gmail.com

 <!---